bbbrrrkkk/magic-square-game/README.md

 Overall, I am satisfied with the functionality and feature set of the developed site.
 In terms of additional features, I believe the game could be further enhanced through the addition of a scoreboard feature.

 - **Scoreboard**
-This would provide users with the ability to view their scores; I would propose
+This would provide users with the ability to view their scores; I would propose implementing a timer, with the user assigned a scored based on how quickly they managed to solve the Magic Square.
+The feature would require the use of local storage to record the user name and score and allow multiple users to play against each other.

 ## Testing